 By distributing a portion of these profits in philanthropic donations, the Sackler family embroiled a number of renowned art institutions in their ethical transgressions.

 Between 1995 and 2015, the Guggenheim museum accepted $9 million in donations from Mortimer D. Sackler and kin, and awarded his son a position on the museum’s board of trustees from 2003 to 2018.6

 No public apology has been issued by Purdue Pharma or the Sackler family for their role in the opioid crisis, or by the Guggenheim museum for their complicity.

 o address this absence of atonement and speculate on its significance, Rejection, Redaction, Redirection

 analyzes a video artwork titled The Deposition

 , originally conceived of as the authors’ contribution to the practicum.7

-, the following creative essay positions an assessment of the Guggenheim’s relation to the Sacklers as necessary to realize the practicum’s goal of imagining “a sustainable future.”
-By reflexively focusing our work on the Guggenheim, we hope to critically consider “What might real institutional accountability look like?”
+video work, this creative essay circumnavigated the museum’s imposed creative restrictions, while positioning an assessment of the Guggenheim’s relationship to the Sacklers as necessary to realize the practicum’s goal of imagining “a sustainable future.”
+By reflexively focusing our work on the Guggenheim, this essay aims to critically consider “What might real institutional accountability look like?”

-*This statement was first published by New York's Solomon R. Guggenheim Museum in Sustainable Futures, a digital collection of projects produced for the inaugural session of the Guggenehim Summer Practicum
+*This statement was first published by New York's Solomon R. Guggenheim Museum in Sustainable Futures (2021), a digital collection of projects produced for the inaugural 2020 session of the Guggenehim Summer Practicum

 1 In accordance with a legal agreement between the Sackler family and the Solomon R. Guggenheim Foundation, all mentions of the Sackler name were originally to be censored in the museum’s publication of this piece.
 Thanks to the dedicated advocacy of Guggenheim Summer Practicum mentors, the museum decided to break this agreement and publish the work in its uncensored form. ↑